 Personally, I love asparagus.
 Anyway its made, I am there for it!
 Steamed, fried, grilled.
 With a squeeze of lemon juice, a sprinkle of parmesan, or just salt and pepper.
 However you make them, if you put them in front of me, I will eat them and enjoy them.

-That is not true for all the members of my family, however.
-Weirdos.
-That’s a problem because I want to make them often when they are in season and I get some resistance when I try to do so too often.
-Hmph.
+That is not true for all the members of my family, however which is a problem because I want to make them often when they are in season and I get some resistance when I try to do so.

 Enter this delicious recipe.
 Its kind of hard to say no to prosciutto.
 Like bacon, its salty goodness is pretty darn irresistible.
 I was counting on that when I wrapped it around those asparagus spears.